-Cost savings and higher throughput are primary motivations for the establishment of digital MRV approaches in forestry and agriculture.
-Proposed solutions aim at streamlining processes or rendering main cost factors (like field sampling) of conventional approaches partly obsolete.
-Many are more recent developments, building on significant amounts of R&D. Under the condition that credibility is equal or superior to conventional approaches, major cost reductions can be expected to manifest.
+Cost savings and higher throughput are the primary motivations for the establishment of digital MRV approaches in forestry and agriculture.
+Proposed solutions aim to streamline processes or render the main cost factors of conventional approaches (like field sampling) partly obsolete.
+Many are more recent developments, building on significant amounts of R&D. Assuming that their credibility is equal or superior to conventional approaches, major cost reductions can be expected to manifest.

-Investments Running costs Costs of adaption to Standards Cost benefits com- pared to conven- tional approach Ecosystem model- ing for forestry bio- mass and soil or- ganic carbon Actors are at differ- ent stages of devel- opment, yet sys- tems are opera- tional.
-Potentially considerable cost for development of models, platforms, and data pipelines as well as data ac- quisition for calibra- tion in pilot phase.
+Investments Running costs Costs of adaption to Standards Cost benefits com- pared with conven- tional approach Ecosystem model- ing for forestry bio- mass and soil or- ganic carbon Actors are at differ- ent stages of devel- opment, yet sys- tems are opera- tional.
+Potentially considerable devel- opment cost for models, platforms, and data pipelines as well as data ac- quisition for calibra- tion in the pilot phase.
 Automated ap- proach enables cost reductions despite data procurement and model setup.
 Field measurement requirements are potentially relaxed.
-Interviewed actors often generally rely on relatively low- resolution satellite imagery at low cost.
+Interviewed actors often rely on rela- tively low-resolution satellite imagery at low cost.
 The certification burden is often shifted to client and the focus put on data generation.
 Ac- tors still provide support along the MRV chain.
-Potential for reduc- tion of field meas- urements.
-Costs for digital monitoring decrease as scope of activities in- creases and availa- ble data becomes more comprehen- sive.
+Potential for reduc- ing field measure- ments; costs of digital mon- itoring decrease as scope of activities increases and avail- able data becomes more comprehen- sive.
 Contactless in-situ measurement of soil carbon Development of measurement tech- nology incl.
-R&D, calibration, and commercialization, set-up of MRV pipe- line.
-Actors expect low maintenance costs once technology is mature, notably in units per measure- ment due to high data acquisition rate.
+R&D, calibration, and commercialization, setup of MRV pipe- line.
+Actors expect low maintenance costs, once technology is mature, notably in units per measure- ment due to high data acquisition rate.
 Conventional car- bon standards are found to be unsuita- ble for this specific approach at this stage.
 Development of dedicated ISO certified product is planned.
-Alternative low-cost soil carbon meas- urement method with high through- put is claimed to be more cost-effective than conventional laboratory analyses.
+Alternative low-cost soil carbon meas- urement method with high through- put is claimed to be more cost effective than conventional laboratory analyses.
 SOC data is also beneficial to opti- mize agricultural practice and yield.
-Single tree tracking of biomass Established ap- proach, incremental development of data pipeline.
-Added cost of com- prehensive tree measurements com- pared to sampling yet found to be worthwhile in terms of transparency for small projects.
+Single-tree tracking Established ap- proach, incremental development of data pipeline.
+Added cost of com- prehensive tree measurements com- pared with sampling yet found to be worthwhile in terms of transparency for small projects.
 The approach is well-accepted.
 Changing require- ments especially on the SDG side require costly adaptations.
-High cost due com- prehensive meas- urements, accord- ing to interview, yet benefits prevail.
+High cost due to comprehensive measurements, ac- cording to inter- view, yet benefits prevail.

-Table 9: Additional cost of D-MRV approaches compared to conventional MRV
+Table 9: Additional cost of D-MRV approaches compared with conventional MRV

-Additional costs compared to conventional MRV arise mainly due to development of models, software, and novel hardware for data capture, transmission, and processing.
+Additional costs compared with conventional MRV arise mainly due to the development of models, software, and novel hardware for data capture, transmission, and processing.
 The reliance on a broad set of additional data sources may be an additional potential cost factor.

-Software and model development necessarily a cost factor, yet actors build on previous activities: This includes academic research, existing open source data aggregation platforms, and smart farming products.
-More comprehensive data acquisition is worthwhile due to higher impact of carbon projects: Tracking of single trees necessarily entails cost premiums when compared to sampled field data campaigns, yet the increase in transparency is considered by technology providers to make this approach worthwhile.
+- Software and model development necessarily a cost factor, yet actors build on previous activities: This includes academic research, existing open source data aggregation platforms, and smart farming products. - More comprehensive data acquisition is worthwhile due to higher impact of carbon projects: Tracking of single trees necessarily entails cost premiums when compared with sampled field data campaigns, yet the increase in transparency is considered by technology providers to make this approach worthwhile.

-Cost reductions are made possible through efficiency gains (e.g. for data gathering of monitoring parameters) and the (partial) avoidance or streamlining of field data acquisition (soil carbon measurements, systematic tree measurements).
+Cost reductions are made possible through efficiency gains (e.g. for gathering data on monitoring parameters) and the (partial) avoidance or streamlining of field data acquisition (soil carbon measurements, systematic tree measurements).